PreferenceKey's reduce method demystified

 }

-Here no view sets its own NumericPreferenceKey
+As no view sets the NumericPreferenceKey

-value, therefore all views have a NumericPreferenceKey
+value, all views have a NumericPreferenceKey

 value of NumericPreferenceKey.defaultValue